bhagqvist-consid/btavfall/README.md

 ## API's
 ### Submission of waste notes
-This is the api for waste operators, handlers, carriers, brokers and dealers to register the regulatory waste notes.
+This is the api for waste operators, handlers, carriers, brokers and dealers for submission of regulatory waste notes.

 * Api name: anteckning
 * Description [swagger-file](anteckning-v1-swagger.json).